NFPA Fire Terms That Industrial Tenants and Landlords Need to Know

 • Definition: High-output sprinklers designed to suppress fires quickly rather than just containing them.

 • Why It Matters: ESFR systems eliminate the need for in-rack sprinklers but may require higher water pressure than a standard system.
+Different buildings may use different fire sprinkler systems and sprinkler head types depending on storage hazards, building height, and water supply.

 • Example: A FedEx-style distribution center likely has ESFR, but a converted manufacturing building may not.